inuitviking/IH2/README.md

 # IH2

 "Intelligent house 2" is an extension of The Intelligent House.
+Links to the previous project:

  - [Gitlab repo](https://gitlab.com/InuitViking/the-intelligent-house)
  - [Library repo](https://gitlab.com/InuitViking/libtih)